MicrosoftDX/kurvejs/README.md

         typings install kurve -GS

 3. Copy login.html to your source tree

+4. Include kurve.js into your project:

+        import kurve = require ("kurve");

-4. Bundle kurve into your app using webpack, browserify, etc.
+5. Bundle kurve into your app using webpack, browserify, etc.

 ### browser via &lt;script/&gt;

-1. Include kurve into your html:
+1. Include kurve.js into your html:

         <script src="kurve.js"/>

-2. Copy dist/login.html to your source tree
+2. Copy login.html to your source tree
 3. If using TypeScript, add the following:

         /// <reference path="kurve.d.ts"/>